Home » Symptoms » Dog Symptoms A-Z » Mammary Gland Enlargement

 -

-Sensitivity of the mammary gland: The dog shows discomfort or Pain symptoms when touched, which may indicate inflammation or infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease..
+Mammary gland sensitivity: When touched, the dog shows discomfort or pain, which may indicate an inflammatory condition or infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease..

 -